When it comes to his “competition level” barbeque, Rob Magee has traded non-paying judges for paying customers.

 Magee has won many barbeque awards since he started competing in 2002.
 But he long wanted to have a brick-and-mortar location where he could showcase his barbeque for public consumption — and still at competition quality.

-His Q39 barbeque restaurant and bar is scheduled to open Saturday at 1000 W. 39th St. His goal: Bring barbeque up to the next level — full-service barbeque with upgraded beers, wines and specialty cocktails.
+His Q39 barbeque restaurant and bar is scheduled to open Saturday at 1000 W. 39th St. His goal: Bring barbeque up to the next level — full-service barbeque with upgraded beers, wines, and specialty cocktails.

 “It’s going to be nice that the people are coming here instead of me running all over the country,” Magee said.

 He has spent three decades working in food and beverage for top area hotels.
 But on the side, Magee and his wife, Kelly, along with their competitive team, Munchin’ Hogs, have won first-place awards for barbeque competitions across the country.
-They were entering as many as 40 events annually before starting work on the restaurant.
+They were entering as many as 40 events annually before starting work at the restaurant.

 A look at the menu will show Magee hasn’t lost his competitive spirit.

 The scratch kitchen will offer such appetizers as wings, smoked and grilled pork belly, and fondue made with white cheddar cheese and Tallgrass Brewing Co.’s Pub Ale, with freshly baked soft pretzels and apples for dipping.

 It will offer a smoked chicken tortilla soup, smoked chicken Cobb salad and wood-fired grilled salmon salad, brisket burgers (oak wood-grilled and then ground brisket on a Farm to Market Bread Co. toasted bun), specialty sandwiches, “competition” barbeque plates (prepared with the same specifications that won awards), wood-fired grilled plates including steak and seafood, and more.